skytap/well-architected-framework/operations/ecosystems/SAP/README.md

 -   ***R/3 and ECC Database Layer Support*** - \[Assumes Skytap Supported Underlying Operating Systems\*\]

--   *Oracle*: All standalone versions supported by Operating System in use.*
+-   *Oracle*: All standalone versions supported by Operating System in use*

--   Does not include Oracle RAC at this time.
+-   Does not include Oracle RAC at this time

 -   Does include ASM

--   *DB2*: All standalone versions supported by Operating System in use.*
+-   *DB2*: All standalone versions supported by Operating System in use*

--   *Informix*: All standalone versions supported by Operating System in use.
+-   *Informix*: All standalone versions supported by Operating System in use

--  *SAP MaxDB*: All standalone versions supported by Operating System in use.\* \[Hot standby mode not tested in Skytap.\]
+-  *SAP MaxDB*: All standalone versions supported by Operating System in use\* \[Hot standby mode not tested in Skytap.\]

--   *SQLServer: Legacy versions of Windows are supported in Skytap and not Azure Native.*
+-   *SQLServer: Legacy versions of Windows are supported in Skytap and not Azure Native*

 **\* = NetWeaver Only**